Florida DUI Frequently Asked Questions

 - The defendant was under 21 ("zero tolerance" laws commonly require a much lower blood-alcohol level, and impose longer license suspensions).

 The existence of serious bodily injury caused by drunk driving elevates the offense to a felony.
 A death can trigger manslaughter or even, if special circumstances exist, murder charges.
+Any arrest for DUI if you have a CDL license has adverse effects on that license.

 Q15.
 What is a "rising BAC defense?"